ARM-software/ethos-n-driver-stack/README.md

 # CONFIG_ARM_SMMU is not set
 ```

 If you run the NPU without an IOMMU, you must create a reserved memory area.
+This is used to store working data for the NPU, for example the firmware code and network data.
+The size of the reserved memory area should be chosen based on your specific use case.
+The amount of memory needed depends on several factors, including the number of NPU cores and the size of the networks being used.
+We recommend that you test to ensure the chosen size suits your needs.
+There are several restrictions on the properties of the reserved memory area.
+If these are not met then the kernel module will not load successfully or the NPU will not behave as expected:

-The reserved memory area must begin on a 512MB aligned address and must not be larger than 512MB.
+1. The reserved memory area must begin on a 512MB aligned address
+2. The reserved memory area must not be larger than 512MB
+3. The reserved memory area must not be smaller than 4MB
+4. The size of the reserved memory area must be a power-of-two
+5. If the reserved memory area is smaller than 512MB, the NPU may still perform speculative memory reads to addresses up to 512MB from the starting address, which must not fail.
+The values returned from these speculative reads will not affect the behaviour of the NPU.
+This means that the NPU must have read access to a full 512MB region, however the portion of the 512MB region which is not in the reserved memory area does not need to be backed by physical memory.

 ## Build the Ethos-N NPU driver